1957: Buddy Holly and the Crickets started three weeks at the top of the UK chart with their first hit single, “That’ll Be the Day.”

 1975: Elton John’s tenth studio album, Rock of the Westies, debuted at #1 on the Billboard pop chart.

 1975: Yes bassist Chris Squire released his debut solo album, Fish Out of Water.
-Some of the musicians Squire hired for the project were former Yes drummer Bill Bruford, current Yes keyboardist Patrick Moraz, and King Crimson saxophonist Mel Collins.
+Some of the musicians Squire hired for the project included former Yes drummer Bill Bruford, current Yes keyboardist Patrick Moraz, and King Crimson saxophonist Mel Collins.

 1980: Elvis Costello and the Attractions released Ten Bloody Marys & Ten How’s Your Fathers, an album comprising B-sides and previously unreleased tracks.
 It was initially only released in the UK on cassette.